 Birding in Goa is our favorite pastime.
 We see birds everywhere, in the fields behind our home, in the villages not too far from us, on islands just a ferry ride away, by the Goa backwaters, in jungles of the Goan hinterlands.
 Not to forget the ones who come to our balcony and on coconut trees in our building.

 Top Places for Birding in Goa

 We see a rise in birding tours in Goa.
 A lot of companies engage birding experts to take the tourist on Birding trails in Goa.
 So, we thought of giving you our list of best places for birding in Goa.

 Situated behind the Karmali Railway Station in North Goa Carambolim Lake is a quiet lake that birds love.
 You can see birds in hordes.
 In thousands, they are sitting on the edges of the lake like they are there for a conference or a big celebration.

 Pro Tip – Step into the fields around Carambolim lake to look for many other birds.
 Do not forget to ask the field owners before you step in.

 Curtorim and Maina Villages

 Imagine a thin strip of coconut tree lined road going through wide fields on both sides with a backdrop of hills.
 This is Maina village near Curtorim in South Goa.
 This is birding heaven in Goa.
-You have to look on fields on either side or on the wires running up, you will be spoilt for choice.
+You have to look at fields on either side or on the wires running up, you will be spoilt for choice.

 Read More – Walking with the birds in Maina

 Goa University Campus

 Goa University is built on a plateau.
-Walk behind its library building and you will pass by few buildings and many trees.
+Walk behind its library building and you will pass by a few buildings and many trees.
 Stand in front of any trees and you will see birds flying around.
 Look for a dry tree with no leaves and this is your best bet to photograph birds.